The 3 Fears that Stop Marketers from Creating Video

 You already have an amazing camera, probably sitting on your desk or in your pocket right now (or maybe you’re reading this article on it).
 Yes, your phone.

 Smartphone cameras have great resolution and capture high quality video.
-With tools like the Continuity Camera mount from Apple or even just a regular tripod, you can connect your phone to your computer for streaming and recording.
+With tools like the Continuity Camera mount from Apple or even just a regular tripod, you can connect your phone to your computer to both stream and record video.
 This is especially true for short-form video.
 These platforms were built with the expectation that you'd be taking and posting video with your phone.

 Most importantly?
 Don’t use the built-in Macbook webcam.
 Just… don’t.